Melania Trump Flaunts Model Legs In Stunning Short Shift Dress, Reports ‘Express’

 — Melania Trump (@FLOTUS) April 18, 2018

-The president is expected to remain in Florida during the funeral.
-The late Barbara Bush was critical about Trump’s comments about women during the presidential election of 2016.
+The President is expected to remain in Florida during the funeral.
+The late Barbara Bush was critical about Trump’s comments about women during the Presidential elections of 2016.
 Trump was also highly critical of Jeb Bush during the Republican presidential debates and George W. Bush’s handling of the Iraq war.

 Melania Trump usually displays elegant fashion choices.
-The first lady wore a green Safari-style dress on Wednesday when hosting Akie Abe.
-Despite the divorce rumors, Melania and Donald seem to be going strong amid the numerous sexual assault and infidelity allegations against the 71-year-old president.
+The first lady wore a green Safari-style dress on Wednesday went hosting Akie Abe.
+Despite the divorce rumors, Melania and Donald seem to be going strong amid the numerous sexual assault and infidelity allegations against the 71-year-old President.